davidfrank96/local-man-platform-app/docs/tasks/CURRENT_SPRINT.md

 ## Title
-The Local Man — Current Sprint
+Local Man — Current Sprint

 ## Sprint Goal
 Close Phase 6 `Usage Signals` with a stable analytics surface, discovery refinement informed by real usage, and lightweight retention/rating loops that do not add backend weight.